► Volvo’s executive saloon driven

 In common with its XC90, S90, V90, XC60 and V60 siblings, the new saloon utilises Volvo’s Scalable Product Architecture (SPA).
-This BMW 3-series/Mercedes C-class rival is the last to market, which reflects the importance of SUVs to Volvo for their sales success and revenues.
-Does that mean that Volvo’s taking the saloon market a whole lot less seriously than before?
+Volvo’s executive saloon might be the last of the SPA-model line-up to hit the market, which reflects how important the SUV is to company as a whole.
+But don’t thnk for a moment that it’s dropped the ball with the S60.

 What other engines can we get?

-But it isn’t all about numbers.
-Even in the most sporting drive mode, the gearchange can be slow to respond, leaving keen drivers almost obliged to use paddleshifters when overtaking.
-And when it does change down and rev, you’ll be left disappointed by an anodyne engine note that’s not quite muted enough.
+But performance isn’t all about numbers.
+It’s an effortless drive, with the engine remaining tremendously muted at cruising speeds, adding to the all-round sense of calm.
+But, even in the most sporting drive mode, the gearchange can be slow to respond, leaving keen drivers almost obliged to use paddleshifters when overtaking.
+The T5 unit also sounds strained when it finally pierces through the soundproofing at high revs, too.

 As for handling balance, most of the time it remains neutral, only suggesting understeer when you’re really pushing in tight bends.
 So, although it’ll do the B-road thing without disgracing itself, the S60 is more suited to sweeping A-road and motorway cruising, where it feels flat, planted and very comfortable.

-There are other upgrades, too, such as a the 14bhp jump in power, and a recalibrated ‘Power’ driving mode, which gives you sharper throttle response, a quicker gear shift, and more driver-focused gearchange settings.
-Do these small changes add up to create a desirable sports saloon worth what’s anticipated to be around £52,000 when it hits the UK?
+There are other upgrades, too, such as the 14bhp jump in power, and a recalibrated ‘Power’ driving mode, which gives you sharper throttle response, a quicker gear shift, and more driver-focused gearchange settings.

-It’s usefully quicker than the T6 AWD we drove beforehand, with a 0-62mph time of 4.4 seconds, and a maximum speed limited to 155mph.
-Although like that car, it disguises its acceleration a little too well, never feeling electrifyingly fast.
+Performance is more than adequate, with a 0-62mph time of 4.4 seconds, and a maximum speed limited to 155mph.
+Although it disguises its acceleration a little too well, never feeling electrifyingly fast.
 Nor does it have an interesting soundtrack, again sounding like an – albeit muted – undistinguished hybrid four-pot.
-So, don’t expect a spiritual successor to the legendary 850 T5-R, it’s too subtle for that.

-The plug-in hybrid might pack give the Polestar 21 miles of EV-only power, but its main benefit it to give this 1900kg (ish – there are no official kerbweight figures yet) saloon, instant and devastating throttle response in the mid-range.
+The plug-in hybrid might pack give the Polestar 21 miles of EV-only power, but its main benefit it to give this 1979kg saloon, instant and devastating throttle response in the mid-range.
 And that helps make it an excellent means of covering ground quickly and without fuss.
-All the transmission loss and lag that you get in the T6 AWD seem to have been eradicated.

 But the biggest gains are reserved for the way this car handles.
 The ride is firm, but thanks to those sublime dampers, it seldom gets ruffled by what rough roads throw at it.
 Yes, it can pitter-patter on motorway expansion joints, but such is the excellence of its damping and body control, all major irregularities are rounded off impressively.